LabPy/lantz/docs/tutorial/gui-app.rst

     import sys

-    # Import lantz.ui register an import hook that will replace calls to Qt by PyQt4 or PySide ...
+    # Import Qt related from lantz so it worsk with PyQt4 or PySide ...
-    import lantz.ui
+    from lantz.utils.qt import QtGui, QtCore

     from lantz import Q_

     # Import from lantz a function to connect drivers to UI
     from lantz.ui.widgets import connect_driver

-    # and here we just use Qt and will work with both bindings!
-    from Qt.QtGui import QApplication, QWidget
-    from Qt.uic import loadUi

-    # We import
-    from Qt.QtCore import QThread, QObject

     # These imports are from your own project
     from mydriver import LantzSignalGeneratorTCP
     from scanfrequency import scan_frequency

-    app = QApplication(sys.argv)
+    app = QtGui.QApplication(sys.argv)

     # Load the UI from the QtDesigner file.
 You can also use pyuic4 to generate a class.
-    main = loadUi('scanfrequency.ui')
+    main = QtGui.loadUi('scanfrequency.ui')

     Hz = Q_(1, 'Hz')
     sec = Q_(1, 'second')